 Q: What is the expected time commitment?

-This time commitment will vary by each team, but in our experience, teams typically meet multiple times to further their work, sometimes with other stakeholders from their campus.
+This time commitment will vary by each team, but in our experience, teams typically meet multiple times outside the Academy sessions to further their work, sometimes with other stakeholders from their campus.

-All travel costs are reimbursed by the CSU Student Success Network, following travel guidelines.
+All travel costs are purchased by participants’ home campuses and reimbursed by the CSU Student Success Network via the CPO process.

 Q: Teams consist of a maximum of six participants.
 Can we add additional team members?